-In January 2009, the Accounting Standards Board ("AcSB") issued CICA Handbook Section 1582.
-"Business Combinations", which replaces Section 1581, "Business Combinations".
+In January 2009, the Accounting Standards Board ("AcSB") issued CICA Handbook Section 1582, "Business Combinations", which replaces Section 1581, "Business Combinations".
 The AcSB also issued Section 1601, "Consolidated Financial Statements", and Section 1602, "Non-Controlling Interests", which replace Section 1600, "Consolidated Financial Statements".
 These new sections are based on the International Accounting Standards Board's ("IASB") International Financial Reporting Standard 3, "Business Combinations".
 These new standards replace the existing guidance on business combinations and consolidated financial statements.
 These new standards require that most assets acquired and liabilities assumed, including contingent liabilities, to be measured at fair value and all acquisition costs to be expensed.
 These new standards also require non-controlling interests to be recognized as a separate component of equity and net earnings to be calculated without a deduction for non-controlling interests.
 The objective of these new standards is to harmonize Canadian accounting for business combinations with the international and U.S. accounting standards.
 The new standards are to be applied prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2011, with earlier application permitted.
 Assets and liabilities that arose from business combinations whose acquisition dates preceded the application of the new standards will not be adjusted upon application of these new standards.
 The Non-Controlling Interests standard should be applied retrospectively except for certain items.
 The Company does not expect that the adoption of this standard will have a material impact on its financial statements.

-In February 2008, the CICA Accounting Standards Board ("AcSB") adopted a strategic plan for the direction of accounting standards in Canada.
+In February 2008, the AcSB adopted a strategic plan for the direction of accounting standards in Canada.
 As part of that plan, accounting standards in Canada for public companies will converge with International Financial Reporting Standards ("IFRS").
-The Company continues to monitor and assess the impact of convergence of Canadian GAAP and IFRS.
+AcSB announced that 2011 is the changeover date for publicly-listed companies to use IFRS, replacing Canadian GAAP.
+This date is for interim and annual financial statements relating to fiscal years beginning on or after January 1, 2011.
+The transition date of January 1, 2011 will require the restatement for comparative purposes of amounts reported by the Company for the year ended June 30, 2011.